-8.6.1 General - SDP parameter setting
+9.6.1 General - SDP parameter setting

-On H.248 Streams where RTP Pause / Resume is supported, for all three modes of operation the MGC shall set SDP media descriptions in the Local and/or Remote Descriptors indicating the support of “pause” codec control message (CCM) [IETF RFC 5104] as per clause 9/[IETF STREAM PAUSE].
-This allows the MGC to indicate to the MG the support of MG initiated local pause and resume without the need for H.248 Signals and Events.
+On H.248 Streams where RTP stream Pause / Resume is supported, for all three modes of operation the MGC shall set SDP media descriptions in the Local and/or Remote Descriptors indicating the support of “pause” codec control message (CCM) [IETF RFC 5104] as per clause 9/[IETF STREAM PAUSE].
+This allows the MGC to indicate to the MG the support of MG initiated local pause and resume (as RTP sender and RTP receiver) without the need for H.248 Signals and Events.

+{Editor's note (2015-06): the RTP stream pause and resume behaviour could be (partially) emulated via RTCP FB TMMBR & TMMBN message types, too.
+This option is in scope of /[IETF STREAM PAUSE], but not (yet) in H.248.PAURES.
+It should be explicitly mentioned in this Draft. => new clause 10 proposed … }

-8.6.1.1 Pause
+9.6.1.1 Pause